mArribas/FPS/README.md

 # FPS
 Unreal C++ FPS

-A First Person Shooter 'prototipe' developed using: Unreal Engine 4 and C++.
+A First Person Shooter 'prototype' developed using: Unreal Engine 4 and C++.
   - The characters move using unreal movement component.
   - The AI use unreal perception and behaviourtrees.
   - The shoots use unreal raycast system.